rkikraari/imagemoderation/README.md

    ```

 <!-- USAGE EXAMPLES -->
 ## Usage

 Once the deployment is successul, go to the AWS account.
-Go to the S3 bucket created as apart of the depoyment and upload an image you want to moderate.
-After the sucessfully uploading the image check the AWS Lambda logs in CloudWatch to see the results.
+Go to the S3 bucket created as part of the depoyment and upload an image you want to moderate.
+You can use the sample images added in the project for testing purposes.
+After sucessfully uploading the image check the AWS Lambda logs in CloudWatch to see the results.
+You can also look at DynamoDB to see the result in it.

 <!-- ROADMAP -->
 ## Roadmap

-- Add the results to Dynamodb
 - A web frontend to upload the images
 - CI/CD pipeline to deploy instead of using local set up
+- Use terraform to manage CloudWatch and DynamoDB tables

 [Java-url]: https://nextjs.org/